7/12/2024

 Albin Nordmark

-Hi Peter and Fredrik thank you for taking my questions.
-So a couple of questions firstly regarding the gross margin which seems to be increasing across three of the four business areas.
+Hi Peter and Fredrik, thank you for taking my questions.
+So a couple of questions.
+Firstly regarding the gross margin which seems to be increasing across three out of four business areas.
 How should we think about the gross margin looking ahead?

 speaker